An Elite Creative Writing Course For High School Students

 How much time does it take?

-Students should be prepared to commit to at least six hours per week.
+Students should be prepared to commit at least six hours per week.
 This includes roughly three hours of live interaction with instructors and three hours for completing assignments each week.
+The Honors Academy is more rigorous than a traditional high school writing course, and families should plan accordingly to make sure students have enough time for their coursework.

-Why are there only 30 slots available?
+Why are there only 60 slots available?

 The Honors Academy is an elite creative writing course where students receive 3+ hours of live interaction with instructors each week.
-To give each student in our inaugural class the best possible experience, we are limiting the number of students we accept into this program.
+To give each student in our class the best possible experience, we are limiting the number of students we accept into this program.

-Apply For The Honors Academy
+Join the Waitlist for The Honors Academy

 Application takes less than 5 minutes to complete.